 The cause of restless legs syndrome (RLS) is not known.

 - RLS was once thought to be due to disease in the blood vessels of the legs or in the nerves in the legs that control leg movement and sensation.
-Both of those suggestions have been rejected
+Both of those suggestions have been rejected by further scientific research.

 - RLS may be related to abnormalities in brain chemicals (neurotransmitters) that help regulate muscle movements, or to abnormalities in the part of the central nervous system that controls automatic movements.
 Research is still being done in these areas.